.NET 1.1C# Program Flow Control: The While Loops

 The While Loop

 The two looping structures described in the previous parts of the C# Fundamentals tutorial are similar in operation.
 In most cases, the for loop and the foreach loop will execute for a defined number of iterations controlled directly by the programmer or by the number of items in a collection.
-However, in some situations the number of required iterations is not known and cannot even be estimated because the loop should continue until a specific condition is met.
+In some situations the number of required iterations is not known and cannot be estimated because the loop should continue until a condition is met.
 This type of program flow can be achieved using the while loop.

 while (condition) command;

-The condition element of the syntax is any expression that evaluates as a Boolean value.
+The condition element is any predicate.
 When the value is true, the command provided executes.
-The command may be a single statement or several lines of code in a code block surrounded by brace characters {}.
+The command may be a single statement or a code block surrounded by brace characters {}.

-The following example uses the while loop to calculate all of the powers of three between one and one thousand.
+The following example uses the while loop to calculate the powers of three between one and one thousand.
 Unless we have calculated the number of iterations beforehand, we cannot use a for loop to achieve this so a while loop is used instead.

 int current = 1;